niksharma20/Continuous-Delivery-Engine/README.md

 > [!NOTE]
 > **Workshop Goal**
 > GitOps defines and EDA Reacts
 > Build, Show, and Experience the integration between OCP, Ansible, and EDA.
 Users can take home this setup and explore different use cases.
 You'll walk away with a working, end-to-end delivery pattern you can adapt to your own heterogeneous environment.

+> [!IMPORTANT]
 >
+> During the **Red Hat Tech Day** workshop we will complete only 2 modules.

 ## Workshop Structure